dayeong-m/spring-boot-guestbook/README.md

 # Spring Boot2 Project

-This is Guestbook using Spring Boot2 & JPA & MariaDB
+This is Guestbook using Spring Boot2 & JPA & MariaDB!